Last Updated: May 18, 2022

 Explain Everything does not acquire any user information from a third-party or vendors nor collect information from social or federated login providers.

-The Company uses API integration for several third party services including Dropbox, Box, Evernote, and Google Drive.
+The Company uses API integration for several third party services including Dropbox, Box, Evernote, Google Drive, and others.
 All user login information is collected and stored only by these third party cloud services.
 The Service does not store or access any login credentials for any third party services.
 Please refer to those companies’ privacy policies and terms of service if you have concerns or questions.

 Explain Everything’s accountability for personal data that it receives and subsequently transfers to a third party is described in the GDPR and the Standard Contractual Clauses.
 In particular, Explain Everything remains responsible and liable if third-party agents that it engages to process the personal data on its behalf do so in a manner inconsistent with the GDPR and the Standard Contractual Clauses, unless Explain Everything proves that it is not responsible for the event giving rise to the damage.